Jerrylum/path.jerryio/README.md

 ## Introduction

-PATH.JERRYIO is a Progressive Web Apps (PWA) that can be used without installation or installed and use without an internet connection.
+PATH.JERRYIO is a Progressive Web Apps (PWA) that is installable and can be used without an internet connection.

 It is a powerful and flexible multi-purpose path editor/planner, which allows users to design and edit paths with intuitive click-and-drag interactions.
 After that, A readable path file can be generated for the robot, it will be used by the robot to travel the designed paths in the autonomous period with path-following algorithms.